-How Does A Credit Builder Loan Work?
+How Does a Credit Builder Loan Work?

-Credit Builder loans work pretty much the same way as ‘Layaway’!
+Credit builder loans work pretty much the same way as ‘Layaway’!
 The lender gives you a loan but you don’t get access to the money until you make all of the payments.

-You choose the amount of the loan you want and the payment terms you can afford.
+- You choose the amount of the loan you want and the payment terms you can afford.

-- When you make the final payment, you will get access to your entire loan amount, less any fees and interest the lender charged you.
+- When you make the final payment, you get access to your entire loan amount, less any fees and interest the lender charged you.